Topological Speed Limit

-\sectionprl{Application 2: Interacting boson systems}Next, we describe an application for quantum many-body boson systems, which are ubiquitous in nature.
+\sectionprl{Application 2: Interacting bosonic systems}Next, we describe an application for quantum many-body bosonic systems.
 We consider a model of bosons that hop on an arbitrary finite-dimensional lattice and interact with each other.
-Let $\Lambda$ denote the set of all sites on the lattice.
-The Hamiltonian is then expressed by the following generic form \cite{Kuwahara.2021.PRL}:
+Let $\Lambda$ denote the set of all the sites in the lattice.
+The Hamiltonian can be expressed in the following generic form: